muratk5n/thirdwave/en/README.md

 On smartphone, whole RPi VNC desktop looks too small in landscape mode?
 Use the phone in portrait, zoom to one side of the desktop, and start all programs there.
-RPi res is on board, `/boot/config.txt`.
+RPi res can be fixed on `/boot/config.txt`.
 Editors, PDF readers, all look great (typically tall, thin windows anyway).